larapeeps/larapeeps.com/content/groups/founders.md

 ---
 name: Founders
 slug: founders
-description: Peeps in the Laravel community that have founded a product or company.
+description: 'Peeps in the Laravel community that have founded a product or company.'
 members:
     - gaurav-makhecha
+    - aaron-francis
 ---